-Gloria R. Scott, 71 - Owner of consulting services firm G. Randle Services.
+Gloria R. Scott, 72 - Owner of consulting services firm G. Randle Services.
 She has been a director of the Company since 1990.

-Dr. Scott has extensive experience in management and governance at educational institutions, including having served as the president of Bennett College in Greensboro, North Carolina, and as executive vice president of Clark College in Atlanta, Georgia.
-In addition, she has broad experience in working with non-profit and charitable organizations, including having served as a board member of the Girl Scouts and the National Urban League.
-This experience provides a unique perspective for our Board in its deliberations.
+Dr. Scott has extensive experience in management at educational institutions, including having served as the president of Bennett College in Greensboro, North Carolina.
+In addition, she has broad experience in working with non-profit and charitable organizations, including service on the board of the National Urban League and as President of Girl Scouts USA.
+Her knowledge and experience allow her to provide a unique perspective for our Board in its deliberations.

-Andrew H. Tisch, 60 - Co-Chairman of the Board since 2006, Chairman of the Executive Committee and a member of the Office of the President of the Company.
+Andrew H. Tisch, 61 - Co-Chairman of the Board since 2006, Chairman of the Executive Committee and a member of the Office of the President of the Company.
 He is also Chairman of the Board of Directors of K12 Inc. and a director of CNA and of the general partner of Boardwalk Pipeline.
 He has been a director of the Company since 1985.